systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Install.md

 }
 ```

-#### Final Notes Before Running Application
+#### Pit falls
-- EpiserverDb connection string targets SqlExpress instance with db name "Demo" with your "Windows Credentials"
+- EpiserverDb connection string targets SqlExpress instance and the database named "Demo" with your "Windows Credentials"
+- SystemLibrary.Common.Episerver initializes langauges and sites also, but only if user count is 0
-- Episerver database tables is only created if the database is empty
+- SystemLibrary.Common.Episerver only creates the "demo" user if the database do not have a user already, user count must be 0
-- Episerver is only initialized with languages, sites and a new admin user, if there's no users already existing in the DB
-- If you run this without changing domain "localhost" in launchSettings, then sites in Admin is of course configured against localhost
+- SystemLibrary.Common.Episerver registers "default site" as the domain in "launchSettings" file, which is "localhost"
+- Index.cshtml not found - typos in your paths/files and folders are most likely the cause or you've forgotten to copy paste something

 #### Run application
-- Ctrl + F5 in Visual Studio, start site in IIS Express
+- Ctrl + F5 in Visual Studio, should start IIS Express and display an error on our startpage, as we have not created one yet
 - Visit http://localhost:51010/episerver
+- Log in with demo/Demo123!
+- Create a StartPage in Edit Mode
+- Register StartPage as the start for your site (Admin > Config > Manage Websites)
+- Visit http://localhost:51010 should now give 200 OK status code

 ## Package Configurations
 * Default (and modifiable) configurations in this package: